-Many people think that bleeding gums is something that just happens when you brush or floss your teeth.
+Many people think that bleeding gums is something that just happens when they are brushing or flossing their teeth.
 The truth is, bleeding gums is not normal.
-While it can be attributed to brushing or flossing to hard, it is most often an early warning sign of gum disease.
+While it can be attributed to brushing or flossing too hard, it is most often an early warning sign of gum disease in San Antonio, TX.
 If not treated, gum disease only gets worse, and can eventually lead to tooth loss.
-Rinsing your mouth out can help to reverse it.
+Rinsing the mouth out can help to reverse it.

-One way you can help your gums to heal is by rinsing with a salt water solution.
+One great way people can help their gums to heal is by rinsing with a salt-water solution.
 Dissolve ½ to one teaspoon of salt in a glass of warm water.
-This solution helps to soothe irritated gum tissue as well as draw out infection, allowing your gums to heal.
-Alternately, you can use a mixture of equal parts of water and a 3% solution of hydrogen peroxide.
+This solution helps to soothe irritated gum tissue as well as draw out infection, allowing the gums to heal.
+Alternately, people can use a mixture of equal parts of water and a 3% solution of hydrogen peroxide.

 Amp Up Your Oral Care